kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 	// TrainJobSuspended means the TrainJob is suspended.
 	TrainJobSuspended string = "Suspended"

-	// TrainJobCompleted means that the TrainJob has completed its execution.
+	// TrainJobComplete means that the TrainJob has completed its execution.
-	TrainJobCompleted string = "Completed"
+	TrainJobComplete string = "Complete"

 	// TrainJobFailed means that the actual jobs have failed its execution.
 	TrainJobFailed string = "Failed"